nguyenanhhao221/rapiddweller-challenge/README.md

 But with the help of the `useEffect` hook from React, the date and time will get updated after every 1 second.
 In other words, after each second the component will re-render with the latest time and date display to the user

+Using the helper function `formatDate.ts` I was able to display the date and time followed the format requested

 ## Technologies

 This project is created using the following technologies: